 Whether you are taking care of the elderly or providing a pet-sitting service, this can be a low-cost way to start a business.
 Successful pet hotels and hospice businesses often start with a single person, growing over time.

 If you have household cleaning supplies, you can start a business taking care of others' homes and offices.
 As your business grows, you will need to buy more supplies and hire more workers.
 If you focus on quality work, there is a good chance that you can establish a well-known cleaning company, all without a big expenditure upfront.

 Help others with a variety of tasks, from sorting through email to improving social media presence online.
 You can get involved with scheduling and other tasks that allow others to better manage their own businesses.
 As you gain more clients, you can hire additional assistants and even get your own assistant to help you.

 All of these businesses have the potential to scale rapidly.
 Eventually, you'll have to put money back into the business or it won't be successful, but you can quickly grow, with the low initial overhead providing you the savings you need to invest capital when it's time to expand.

 If you hope to expand your business for a low cost, that is possible with the latest in technology.
-There are a number of ways you can leverage others to get good value for your business without breaking the bank.
+There are several ways you can leverage others to get good value for your business without breaking the bank.